ReemaSingh/drreemasingh/_pages/Posters.md

 # Poster Presented By Other Authors

+Hurtado-Monzon AM, **Singh R**, Saundh S, Banerjee A and Rasmussen AL. Assessment of animal species susceptible to SARS-CoV-2.
+The 30th Annual Life and Health Sciences Research Expo University of Saskatchewan, May 4th 2023.

+Hurtado-Monzon AM, Saundh SL, **Singh R**, Mhamdi Z, Banerjee A and Rasmussen AL. Assessment of SARS-CoV-2 susceptible North American animal species.
+The 42nd Annual Meeting of the American Society for Virology, June 24-28, 2023, University of Georgia, USA.

 Parmar N,  Lloyd K, Mitzel KM, **Singh R**, Hennink M, and Dillon JA.
 Characterizing Chlamydia Trachomatis from Urine Specimens by Genomic Analysis.
 23rd Word IUSTI Congress, Zimbabwe Sept 4-7 2022.

 Zadeh VR, Kroeker AL, McCarthy M, **Singh R**, Ralph R, Tralnberg J, Lew J, Dillon JA, White A, Côté M and  Falzarano D. Adaptation of SARS-CoV-2 in ferrets alters tissue tropism leading to virus replication in the lungs.
 4th Symposium of the Canadian Society for Virology, June 5-7, 2022, University of Alberta Campus, Edmonton, Alberta.